 The Background is pretty self-explanatory and will always have the same options.
 Four tabs give you the ability to add a background color, gradient, image or video.

 NOTE: While most of the options here will vary there are a few that are universal.
 And we’ll discuss in further other options in the tutorials that cover those Modules

 While you’re given a handful of styling options within the Content tab, the majority of your styling will be under the Design tab.

 The first option, Text is similar to Text under the Content tab.
 So why is it there then?
 The choices here are universal for Modules that have the option to add text.
 Some of these are:

 - Text Shadow

 The following tabs under Heading Text are rather self explanatory.
-They allow you to add some cool styling around your text like a border or some shadowing.
+They allow you to add styling around your text like a border or some shadowing.
 However the Sizing option is a little bit different, as it has nothing to do with the font size.
-Rather this option allows you to view your paragraph on different screen sizes and the adjust the width of your paragraph accordingly if you so choose.
+Rather this option allows you to view your paragraph on different screen sizes and then adjust the width of your paragraph accordingly if you so choose.

 Saving, Undoing, Redoing & Deleting

 Once again every Module is exactly the same when it comes to Saving, Undoing, Redoing & Deleting.